FlorianSauer/RobotikROSUebung/Solution.md

 ### Subscriber and Callbacks

-The publish-subscriber pattern works asynchronous.
-Subscribers therefor require callbacks to handle the received messages.
-Callbacks are functions passed to a subscriber via reference.
+The publish-subscriber pattern works asynchronously.
+Subscribers therefore require callbacks to handle the received messages.
+Callbacks are functions passed to a subscriber via a reference.
 This callback gets called, when a new message was received from the broker.
 For this exercise, the passing of a callback to a subscriber was wrapped by the RosSubscriber class, where only the handle method has to be implemented.